veighnsche/darkwall-drun/docs/ARCHITECTURE.md

 # Architecture

-> darkwall-drun system architecture and module overview.
+> DRUN system architecture and module overview.

+---

+## Design Principles

+1. **Terminal-agnostic**: Uses only stdin/stdout/stderr.
+No terminal emulator assumptions.
+2. **SSH-friendly**: Works identically locally or via `ssh host drun`.
+3. **Local-only**: Actions are always local to the host where DRUN runs.
+4. **Clean separation**: TUI layer is separate from action sources.

 ---